Whether due to health reasons, environmental factors, or ethical concerns, many of us are trying to eat less meat – or even cut it out altogether.

 Or, why not mix things up and use your tortillas to make crunchy tostadas rather than fajitas?
 These black bean and avocado salsa tostadas are ready in just 25 minutes.

-10. Quick lentil bolognese
+10. Lentil bolognese

-Just sauté the veg with olive oil, add tomato purée, and cook for 10 minutes.
+Chopping your veg in a food processor rather than by hand saves time, and means your onions, carrots, and courgettes are all the same size.
+Sauté the veg with olive oil, add tomato purée, and cook for 10 minutes.
 Then, while the pasta is cooking, add the spices and lentils and cook until you have a thick, rich sauce.

 Top with grated cheese, or keep it fully plant-based by adding nutritional yeast or vegan cheese.